docent-net/maciej.lasyk.info/content/OnlineCourses.md

 I've been using couple of online educational services (IT mainly) and wanted to share a short list of those I used - with a little comment:

-- [Coursera](https://www.coursera.org/) - very rich courses library, mainly
+- [Coursera](https://www.coursera.org/) - library full of varied courses, mainly
   university level; ++ for mobile apps; courses are not self - paced
 - [CodeSchool](https://www.codeschool.com/) - Mainly webdev & mobiledev courses;
   sometimes I have feeling that videos are too childish; also not that many